Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Experimental Evaluation

-\textbf{Counterfactual Generation.} We also show counterfactual generated results of intervening on learned latent factors.
+\paragraph{Counterfactual Generation.} We show counterfactual generated results of intervening on learned latent factors.
 Figure \ref{fig:cc_ctrfact} shows the CausalCircuit system and the result of intervening on the robot arm factor and propagating causal effects.
 We observe that the red light also turns on as the robot arm interacts with the blue or green lights.
 On the other hand, when the arm interacts with the red light, only the red light turns on and the other lights remain off.
-We observe a similar phenomenon in the Pendulum and Water Flow systems in Figure \ref{fig:pendflow_ctrfact}, which shows the result of intervening on causal factors and propagating causal effects.
+We observe a similar phenomenon in the Pendulum and Water Flow systems in Figure \ref{fig:pendflow_ctrfact}, which shows the result of intervening on causal factors and propagating effects.
 Intervening on the pendulum angle or light position has causal effects on the shadow.
 However, interventions on the shadow factors do not change the parent factors.
-Unlike existing baselines in the label supervision setting, our approach achieves both disentanglement of causal factors and causally consistent counterfactual generation.
+For the counterfactual generation procedure, results from intervening on other causal factors, and iVAE latent traversals, refer to Appendix \ref{app:additional_exp}.